est31/share_login/README.md

 1. A minetest mod written in lua, that provides an auth handler and talks with an HTTP server
 2. A HTTP server written in rust, that takes care of the database

+**NOTE:** this is still in the early stages of development.
+Its nice for getting tested, but please don't run it on production servers :).

 ## Setup

 ### Server